Daniel-Tenzler/doppelkopfCalculator/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See [LICENSE.md](LICENSE.md) for details.